FOSSit/MySQL-Frontend-GUI/README.md

 # MySQL-Frontend-GUI for Linux

-A simple down-to-earth GUI frontend developed in Python3 for simple admin tasks on MySQL-Server running on the localhost.
-Developed for my CS School Project.
+MySQL-Frontend-GUI is a simple graphical user interface (GUI) frontend developed in Python3 for performing basic administrative tasks on a MySQL Server running on localhost.
+Originally developed for a CS school project, this GUI is now optimized for Linux systems using fonts provided by Microsoft.

-# What's different
+## What's Different

-This branch now has its GUI optimised for Linux systems using the fonts provided by MS.
-Other than that, there's hardly any difference.
+This branch of the project has its GUI optimized for Linux systems, ensuring compatibility with the fonts available on those systems.
+Other than this optimization, there are hardly any differences from the original version.

-# System Requirements:
+## System Requirements
-This program should run on your Linux computer with Python3, MySQL Server, and the below-mentioned Python Libraries installed in the virtual environment.

-# Installation Pre-requisites
-1. The Following Python Libraries are required to execute the program:
-    1. pyqt5
-    2. pyqt5-tools
-    3. mysql-connector
-       \
+To run this program on your Linux computer, ensure that you have the following prerequisites:

+- Python 3 installed on your system
+- MySQL Server installed and running (version 5.1 and above)
+- Python libraries installed in a virtual environment:
+  - `pyqt5`
+  - `pyqt5-tools`
+  - `mysql-connector`

-These libraries are available in the project's (.venv) virtual environment.
+These libraries are available in the project's virtual environment (`.venv`).

+## Installation Pre-requisites

+1. Ensure that the required Python libraries mentioned above are installed in the virtual environment.

-2. MySQL/MariaDB-Server from v5.1 and above, active and running.
+2. Make sure MySQL/MariaDB-Server version 5.1 and above is active and running on your system.

-# Installation and Running
+## Installation and Running

+Follow these steps to install and run the MySQL-Frontend-GUI:

-1. Download the entire repo contents as a .zip and extract it in a folder on your computer.
+1. Download the entire repository contents as a .zip file and extract it into a folder on your computer.

-2. Enable the venv by running the appropriate shell script fount in `./.venv/bin/<activate_shell_script>`
+2. Activate the virtual environment by running the appropriate shell script found in `./.venv/bin/<activate_shell_script>`.

-3. Execute the python file MySQL-Frontend_v2.0XX.py on your Python shell.
+3. Execute the Python file `MySQL-Frontend_v2.0XX.py` on your Python shell.

-4. You are done.
+4. You're done!
+The MySQL Frontend GUI should now be running.

-5. Or just execute the MySQL Frontend Executable using the soft link file in the repo.
+Alternatively, you can directly execute the MySQL Frontend Executable using the soft link file provided in the repository.

+With these installation instructions, you should be able to set up and run the MySQL-Frontend-GUI on your Linux system seamlessly.
+Enjoy using the GUI for your MySQL administration tasks!